implict/ofSiteKR/_documentation/utils/ofUtils_functions.markdown

 _advanced: False_
 -->

+_inlined_description: _

 _description: _

-Interprets a string consisting only of 1s and 0s as an `int` (little-endian, 32-bit), and returns the corresponding `int` value.
+Interprets a string consisting only of 1s and 0s as an int (little-endian, 32-bit), and returns the corresponding int value.